billthefarmer/notes/README.md

 ## Backup
 You may create a backup of all your notes in a zip file.
 The file will have the same name as the notes folder, default `Notes.zip`.

+## Removable SD cards
+Android allows removable SD cards to be used like a USB stick or as part of the device storage.
+Storing notes on a removable SD card not part of the device storage may work on some devices, but is not supported.
+Adding media may also work, but may not be persistent.

 ## Settings
 * **Folder** &ndash; Change notes storage folder.
 Caution &ndash;